JenishCloudEngineer/java_crud/Readme.md

     }
 }

-This allows you to access the application via http://localhost instead of specifying the port.
+This allows you to access the application.